mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_subscription_item

-<p>Adds a new item to an existing subscription.
-No existing items will be changed or replaced.</p>
+Adds a new item to an existing subscription.
+No existing items will be changed or replaced.

 <details><summary>Parameters</summary>